Is my life cover policy tax deductible?

 For this reason you should make yourself aware of how much you're allowed to contribute to your superannuation so that all the rules governing your fund are complied with.

-Although you should go to an experienced financial or taxation adviser to obtain qualified information on your life insurance tax deductibility in your individual situation, in most cases you are generally unable to claim any deductions off your taxation liabilities for any life insurance premiums you had paid in the previous financial year.
+Although you should go to an experienced financial or taxation adviser to obtain qualified information on your life insurance tax deductibility for your individual situation, in most cases you are generally unable to claim any deductions off your taxation liabilities for any life insurance premiums you had paid in the previous financial year.
 The same applies to premiums paid for critical care insurance or trauma insurance, in fact any total and personal disablement type of insurance.
 On the other hand premiums paid for income protection policies are fully claimable and the benefits are taxable as part of your normal taxable income.

 When purchasing life insurance through your superannuation fund you can also have the total premium cost paid from the fund savings as non-concessional contributions therefore attracting taxation deductibility, or in the case of employees under a salary sacrifice arrangement.
 If you require an additional coverage, buying extra life insurance through the fund via a salary sacrifice agreement with your employer will be highly recommended.
-Self employed people can get the same tax deductible result via their concessional contributions.
+Self-employed people can get the same tax deductible result via their concessional contributions.
 In short, you will not have to pay any tax on the premiums paid for the life insurance under these circumstances, as long as you are inside the concessional contribution cap and the benefits paid from superannuation funds will be taxable.

 It's also possible to take advantage of government concessions when you place your life insurance inside your superannuation fund such as the federal government co-contributions for spouse and low income worker contributions.
 These types of incentives are not available if you take out your term life insurance outside of your superannuation fund.
 Concessional contributions within your superannuation fund include: